Last updated: March 24th, 2021

 - Medical information, such as whether you passed a body temperature or other health screening administered as part of our health and safety protocols when you visit our offices.

-- Sensory information in the form of security camera footage taken in our offices.
+- Sensory information in the form of security camera footage taken in our offices and recordings from meetings and calls that you have with us.

 - Inferences derived from any of the foregoing.